CBS Evening News: Scott Pelley (2011–2017)

 At the end of the 2015–2016 television season, CBS News announced, "The CBS Evening News with Scott Pelley, America's fastest-growing network evening news broadcast, finished the 2015–16 television season with CBS's highest ratings in the time period in 10 years (since the 2005–06 season), according to Nielsen most current ratings.
 The CBS Evening News has grown its audience for six consecutive seasons, a first-time achievement for any network evening news broadcast since the advent of people meters (since at least 1987).
 Under Pelley, who assumed the anchor chair in June 2011, the CBS Evening News added 1.4 million viewers and an audience increase of 23%, double NBC and ABC's growth combined over the same period (since the 2010–11 season).

 Pelley refocused the program towards hard news and away from the soft news and infotainment features of the early Katie Couric era.
 Story selection focused more on foreign policy, Washington politics, and economic subjects.
 The program's audience viewership began to grow immediately, closing the gap between the CBS Evening News and its competitors by one million viewers within a year, although the CBS program remains in third place among the network evening newscasts.
 In late May 2016, a new theme tune composed by Joel Beckerman of Man Made Music was introduced.
 Later that same year in December, the program moved permanently into CBS Studio 57, which the newscast used during their 2016 election coverage (moving from its longtime home of studio 47) at the CBS Broadcast Center, and gained a new set to go with it.

-Anthony Mason (June 2017-December 2017)

 On May 30, 2017, reports surfaced confirming that Scott Pelley had been relieved of his duties at CBS Evening News.
 Pelley remained at CBS News as a 60 Minutes correspondent.
 Pelley reportedly asked staff members to clear out his office.
 The move was made official on May 31, 2017, and Anthony Mason was named interim anchor.
 On June 6, 2017, CBS Evening News announced that Pelley would anchor until June 16, 2017.